Snap-Fox/SnapFox-Legacy/README.md

  <a href="https://addons.mozilla.org/en-GB/firefox/addon/snapfox/"><img src="https://img.shields.io/badge/Download-on%20Firefox-blueviolet?style=flat-square&logo=firefox"> </a>

 ### Chrome / Brave
-Download the lastest a version of SnapFox from https://addons.mozilla.org/firefox/downloads/file/3700781/snapfox-1.4.5-an+fx.xpi  then, go to extensions, turn on developer mode and load the file as a "unpacked extension" into chrome.
+Download the lastest zip version of SnapFox from https://github.com/Snap-Fox/SnapFox/releases/latest then, go to extensions, turn on developer mode and load the file as a "unpacked extension" into chrome.

 ### Opera / Opera GX
-Download the lastest a version of SnapFox from https://addons.mozilla.org/firefox/downloads/file/3700781/snapfox-1.4.5-an+fx.xpi  then, go to extensions and load the file as a "unpacked extension" into opera
+Download the lastest zip version of SnapFox from https://github.com/Snap-Fox/SnapFox/releases/latest then, go to extensions and load the file as a "unpacked extension" into opera.

 ## Usage